Winter blues? Follow these tips

 Getting stuck in survival mode can lead to a whole host of consequences.
 High stress levels and chronic activation of the body’s stress response can impact mood and the immune system.

 Use adaptogenic herbs to balance, support, and calm the body’s stress systems.
 Adaptogens are a class of herbal medicines that help protect the body from the effects of stress.
 They are well-known regulators; they help you adapt to a changing environment.
-They’re also known to be some of the safest and non-toxic herbal medicines available and are especially good for long-term use.
+They’re also known to be among the safest and non-toxic herbal medicines available, and are especially good for long-term use.
 Check out a few adaptogenic herbs for stress here.

 Include high-quality probiotics.
 There is significant growing evidence that an unhealthy gut microbiome can lead to minor and major disruptions in mood, including depression.
 Increase healthy gut flora by taking a quality probiotic supplement and by eating fermented foods like sauerkraut, kimchi, organic full-fat yogurt, and kefir.